uwcartlab/webmapping/README.md

     2. Now, each image will have its own URL on your canvas site.
     3. Replace the relative image links in the HTML with your new uploaded image links.

+## Past Examples

+This workbook was originally created for an Interactive Cartography and Geovisualization course at the University of Wisconsin - Madison.
+To see examples of past student work, please visit [https://geography.wisc.edu/cartography/education/G575/G575SP2020.html](https://geography.wisc.edu/cartography/education/G575/G575SP2020.html).

 [![uwcl-logo](Introduction/img/uwcl-logo.png)](https://geography.wisc.edu/cartography/)[![uw-logo](Introduction/img/uw-logo.png)](www.wisc.edu)[![nsf-logo](Introduction/img/nsf-logo.png)](https://www.nsf.gov/)

 _This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/). <br/> For more information, please contact Rob Roth \(reroth@wisc.edu\)._